 The NVIDIA SHIELD offers an awesome all-in-one Plex solution.
-Not only does it run our great Android TV app, but the device also comes with a full Plex Media Server.
+Not only does it run our great Android TV player app, but the device also comes with a full Plex Media Server.
 This isn’t a stripped-down version of the server, it’s the real deal!
 You can access the server from other devices (Android, iOS, Roku, Plex Media Player, the web app, and much more), enable Remote Access so that the server is accessible even when away from home, sync content to mobile devices, and more.

 Related Page: NVIDIA: Product Frequently Asked Questions